History of Buffalo Wild Wings in Timeline

 1982: Buffalo Wild Wings & Weck (BW3) Founded

-1994: Sally Smith Hired as CFO
+1994: Sally Smith hired as part-time CFO

-August 1996: Sally Smith Promoted to President and CEO
+August 1996: Sally Smith promoted to president and CEO

 In August 1996, Sally Smith was promoted to president and CEO of Buffalo Wild Wings, while James Disbrow became chairman of the board.